lab596/civiform/Dev-troubleshooting.md

 You might also try `docker-compose down --remove-orphans` or `docker system prune`, if you suspect the problem might be a rogue docker container locking the sbt directory.

+If the problem persists even after trying the tips above, you can try increasing Docker memory and CPU usage limit.

 ### IOError - could not create directory, `_global/inputStreams`

 I don't know why this happens.
 I have a lot of info on the symptoms and a solution that seems to work.
 Solution first - run this on your host machine (not in the container).  `rm -rf universal-application-tool-0.0.1/target/*`.
 Seems scary but this is just output cache stuff.
 Everything works fine once you do this.